Lightning-AI/pytorch-lightning/docs/source/new_project.rst

 Step 2: Fit with a Trainer
 **************************

-First, define the data in whatever way you want.
-Lightning just needs a dataloader per split you might want.
+First, define the data however you want.
+Lightning just needs a dataloader for any split you want (train/val/test).

 .. code-block:: python